LSmyrnaios/PublicationsRetriever/README.md

 - "wasDirectLink": it signals whether the url was a document or dataset link itself
 - "couldRetry": it signals whether it could be worth to check the url in the future (in case the sourceUrl gave the docOrDatasetUrl or it resulted in an error which might be eliminated in the future, like a "ConnectionTimeout")
 <br>

-Note: the values to the above "booleans" are Strings: "true", "false" or "N/A".
+Note: the values to the above "booleans" are Strings: "true", "false" or "N/A", in order to get exported to json.
 <br>

-The "comment" can have the following values:
-- an empty string, if the document url is retrieved, and the user specified that the document files will not be downloaded
-- the information if the resulted url is a dataset url
-- the DocFileFullPath, if we have chosen to download the DocFiles
-- the ErrorCause, if there was any error which prevented the discovery of the DocOrDatasetUrl (in that case, the DocOrDatasetUrl is set to "unreachable")
+Additional fields:
+- "filePath": The path of the full-text, in case the user specified to download it, "N/A" otherwise.
+- "error": The error cause, in case a) the connection with the sourceUrl failed, b) there is no fulltext or there were connection issues with the download of the fulltext.
 <br>

 Sample JSON-input: